A “portfolio” of foods you eat in combination may help lower cholesterol significantly.

 When it comes down to it, combinations are what count.
 You might have to experiment to find out which work best for your body.
 That means keeping your doctor in the loop and getting tested regularly.

-RELATED TOPIC: Can Diet Help Fight Prostate Cancer?
+YOU MIGHT ALSO LIKE: Can Diet Help Fight Prostate Cancer?

 October 19, 2015